-Wonk Factor: You’re a tech-savvy, modern screenwriter
+Wonk Factor: You’re tech savvy but a bit dated

-It takes a little bit of setup to create the graphic, and then to put your script PDF online somewhere accessible, such as a subdirectory of your website, or your shared Dropbox folder, but once you do, you can just store the IR code in the Photos section of your smart phone.
+It takes a little bit of setup to create the graphic, and then to put your script PDF online somewhere accessible, such as a sub-directory of your website, or your shared Dropbox folder, but once you do, you can just store the IR code in the Photos section of your smart phone.

 Then, if the person you’re talking to at that party has a smart phone, you can just whip out your smartphone and display your IR code and have them scan it, and they’ll be taken to your script online.

 Usability: Not bad.
 Most folks know how to scan an IR code and know they’ll be taken to a website when they do.